 One fun thing to do with kids is to collect sticks, stones, pine cones, bits of fluff, whatever your child thinks is valuable – if they’re like mine you’ll have handbags/pockets full of random bits and pieces they’ve found on the floor.
 Collecting treasure can be done on a walk through the woods, at the beach, at the park, pretty much anywhere outdoors and is guaranteed to keep kids amused for hours.

 Make a treasure chest

-Following on from the above, we’ve made a treasure chest from an old shoe box covered in brown paper where we can keep all of my daughter’s special finds.
+Following on from the above idea, we’ve made a treasure chest from an old shoe box covered in brown paper where we can keep all of my daughter’s special finds.
 This a great plan as collecting the treasure and then making the chest can take up a whole day – plus it means you don’t have to have their

-rubbish treasure scattered around the house!
+rubbish treasure scattered around the house or in your handbag.

 Make a scrapbook

 One of my fave free ideas to keep kids entertained is to make a scrapbook.
 Credit has to go to my mum for this one as I can remember doing this in the school holidays.
 Argos catalogue (other high street catalogues are available!) + paper/scrapbook + glue = hours of fun.
 Little ones can just randomly stick pictures to their heart’s content and the bigger kids can create a story.
 Or like my younger brother, they could just make a birthday/Christmas list!

 Make a den

 Another really easy way to keep kids entertained at home is to build a den or a fort.
 All you need is a blanket, a couple of chairs and maybe the sofa cushions.
 Add their favourite toys, a torch and a couple of biscuits and I bet you get at least half an hour’s peace.